zelon88/HRCloud2/README.md

 -Includes "ServMonitor" App for real-time monitoring of server utilization, status, and specs (including CPU, RAM, Temp(s), Battery, Power Status, and more specs than your device manager could shake a stick at!

 -Includes "PHP-AV" App, a server-side anti-virus, anti-malware app that admins can use to scan their server.
 Written in PHP, this app can target ANY file or folder on the server, or intelligently scans HRCloud2-related files with a single click.

+-Includes "Pell" App for creating, opening, editing, and saving office and document files.

+-Includes "Uber Gallery" App for viewing images.

+-Includes "Executor" App giving Admins the ability to execute Bash code on the server remotely.

 -Automatic Updates (downloads latest updates from Github and installs itself).